-How to Create Thought Leadership Content that Drives New Business
+How to Create LinkedIn Thought Leadership that Drives New Business

 TL;DR:

-• Thought leadership helps establish authority and credibility in your industry
+- Thought leadership helps establish authority and credibility in your industry, especially through LinkedIn

 Making baseless claims for "shock value" and calling it thought leadership simply isn't enough to move the needle for your business.